rich1126/mrmath/README.md

 Displays in the "Mathematica style" that looks like `1 + x^1 + -2x^2 + x^4` for clarity.

+You can evaluate the polynomial at a certain value by doing `myPoly.eval(n)`.

 ---

 ## Graphics (in development)